 Ensure the Cairngorms National Park reaches net zero as soon as possible and contributes all it can to helping Scotland meet its net zero commitments.

-TARGET • By 2023, establish the timeframe within which the Cairngorms National Park will be net zero and set a target for becoming carbon negative.
-(O) INDICATOR Annual independent progress report on net zero for the Cairngorms National Park.
-ACTIONS BY 2027 Carbon audit and baseline established for the Cairngorms National Park in 2022.
-Establish a date for the Cairngorms National Park to be net zero and carbon negative by 2023.
-Establish a Community Climate Action Hub for the National Park.
-Heritage Horizons: Cairngorms 2030 programme (see page 12). ) All partners
+• By 2023, establish the timeframe within which the Cairngorms National Park will be net zero and set a target for becoming carbon negative.

+Annual independent progress report on net zero for the Cairngorms National Park.

+- Carbon audit and baseline established for the Cairngorms National Park in 2022. - Establish a date for the Cairngorms National Park to be net zero and carbon negative by 2023. - Establish a Community Climate Action Hub for the National Park. - Heritage Horizons: Cairngorms 2030 programme.